Choose your starting point at either the end of the county and take in hikes, lakes, waterfalls and great food no matter your route.

 On land, hardcore hikers are drawn to the challenging terrain of Pinnacle Park in Sylva, with a 7-mile round trip trek that ascends more than 3,000ft in elevation.
 If you can make it to the top, you’ll encounter sweeping views of the surrounding Blue Ridge Mountains.

 For a more leisurely stroll, the Tuckasegee River Greenway in Sylva offers a one-mile there-and-back trail that starts crossing a large footbridge and winds around a scenic stretch of the Tuckasegee River.
+For a heart-pumping kids cycling experience, the Kids’ Bike Park at the Tuck Greenway offers a 750-foot bike trail suited for beginner cyclists.
+This unique trail system features tabletop jumps, pumps, berms, and even an inner gravel track for younger kids.

 Bring an Elevated Appetite